TudorHulban/HowTo/07_Ansible/README.md

-# Ansible: Installation on Ubuntu and first steps
+# Ansible: Installation on Linux and first steps

+Installation commands for `apt` and `dnf` package managers.

 ## On Ansible commander